aesirxio/wordpress-analytics-plugin/wp-content/plugins/aesirx-analytics/readme.txt

 = 4.1.0 =

-* Add live visitors
 * Add statistic for reject and revoke consents
 * Fix bugs in consents
 * Support php7.4
-* Remove requirements for wp-crontrol
+* Remove requirements for wp-crontrol when installing
 * Update AesirX Analytics
 * Update BI app